North Shore Hospital

 (PDF, 134.1 KB)

 Note: PDF downloads require the free Adobe Reader application to view.

 Visiting hours are between 8am and 8pm with restricted viewing from 8pm - 8am.

 To ensure that women have the opportunity to rest, visitors are encouraged to keep to the visiting times below:

 - The woman's partner or named support person may visit between 7am and 9pm

 - General visiting is between 2pm - 4pm and 6pm - 8pm

 All other visiting is by appointment only and at the discretion of the midwife manager or senior midwife on duty.
 Special visiting requirements must be discussed prior to admission and prior to visitors presenting to the unit.

 - Parents are welcome to visit at any time, day or night.
 You can also ring the Unit directly at any time for updates.
 We also welcome your other children visiting, but request that their visits be brief and supervised.

-- Adult family members and friends are welcome when accompanied by you or if you list them on your baby’s visitors’ list.
+- Adult family members and friends are welcome when accompanied by you or if you list them on your baby’s visitor list.
 It is important that this list is kept up to date.
-Any person not listed, and not accompanied by you, will not be allowed to visit.
+Any person not named on the list, and not accompanied by you, will not be allowed entry to the unit.
 Please let friends and family know our visiting policy in order to avoid disappointment.